COSC3020/tsp-held-karp-22dcolli/README.md

 For this implementation of the algorithm I read these web articles, "JavaScript Memoization" (https://www.geeksforgeeks.org/javascript-memoization/), "JavaScript Array Reference" (https://www.w3schools.com/jsref/jsref_obj_array.asp), and more specifically through that initial reference page these two, "JavaScriptArray keys()"(https://www.w3schools.com/jsref/jsref_keys.asp) and "JavaScript Array maps()"(https://www.w3schools.com/jsref/jsref_map.asp).
 I also used some simular logic as in Augmenting Path and Detecting Cycle which is marked inside.

 #### NEW worst-case asymptotic time complexity:
+I believe that this implementation has a simular worst case time complexity as the other implementation, with the worst case scenario being the same for both in that you'd be doing the maximum amount of work.
+Here though, my reasoning is that, the work for checking all subsets would require $n$ time for subset, and then the portion of the new implementation that I see is partially simular to detecting cycles that re-checks from every city would mean another $n$ amount of time.
+Essentiall for all subsets( the amount of subsets being $2^n$) for as many cities($n$) checking through each subset($n$).
+Making the overall worst case complexity $\Theta(2^n * n^2)$.

 #### NEW worst-case asymptotic memory complexity: